YarinBekor/YaMAS/README.md

 YaMAS is a package designed to easily download DNA datasets from the NCBI SRA website.
 It is developed by the [YOLO lab team](https://yolo.math.biu.ac.il), and is designed to be simple, efficient, and easy to use for non-programmers.

+## Dependencies
+Before proceeding with the installation and execution of YaMAS, please ensure that you have a clean environment set up on your system, with all dependencies installed.
+To create one, follow the steps below:
+1. Create a new [qiime2](https://docs.qiime2.org/2023.2/install/native/) environment using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html).
+Make sure you name it 'qiime2'.
+2. Download the [SRA-toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) and [Entrez](http://bioconda.github.io/recipes/entrez-direct/README.html) packages to the environment.
+3. Download the [metaphlan](https://github.com/biobakery/biobakery/wiki/metaphlan4) package.
+Make sure the database works properly before proceeding.
+4. Exporting a 16S project requires a downloaded [classifier file](https://data.qiime2.org/2022.8/common/gg-13-8-99-nb-classifier.qza).

+You are now ready to run and install YaMAS in the newly created and activated qiime2 environment.
 ## Installation

 To install YaMAS, you can use pip: